 Speaking from experience, he will come around when he realizes that you will not cater to him.
 It is hard because as parents we want to please our children but, there is a line in which you have to draw as to what you will allow and not allow.
 He is going to expect you to do it unless you stand your ground.
 My daughter figured it out when I refused to make separate meals just for her.

 As a child myself, my parents made me and my sisters take at least three regular bites of the things we did not like before we could leave the table.
 If it got cold then that was just too bad; we could not get up from the table until we took our three bites.
-We learned quickly that if we did it when the meal was still warm it was much easier going down.

 He may think that he does not like it but by making him take the three bites he might discover that it is not so bad and will encourage him to try other foods.
 Some he will like and some he won't.
 It is imperative that if he does not clean his plate then that he will not get dessert and/or a snack later when he gets hungry.
 You need to inform him that he will get nothing but water until the next meal prepared when he tries to get you to give in.
 It is better for him to understand consequences now than later in life.
 You need to tell him, "if you don't eat the meals I prepared for the family then you will just have to go without until the next meal".
 Also reinforce that the only thing he will be allowed to drink is water; no soft drinks, Koolaid, milk or etc until next meal.
 Only water!
 A few days of this he will come around and eat the meals you make because he will be too hungry not to.
 It may sound cruel but look at it this way, schools do not cater to children so why should parents.
 He will continue to do this as long as you allow him to.

 If nothing else it is worth a try.

 I don't mean to be rude, but you better get a handle on this situation fast or your son will be a real problem child when he grows bigger and stronger.